jometzg/nodejs-appsvc-cosmosdb-bottleneck/README.md

 You will need to think about:
 1. In which GitHub repository to run the action
-2. when the action will run
+2. When the action will run
 3. How the action step is authenticated
 4. How to drive parameters into the test
 5. How to set success criteria